Siefeldin-Sobih/Siefeldin-Sobih.github.io/_pages/references.md

 - Contact: karen.kapheim@usu.edu

 ### Dr. Susannah French
 - About: My research data came from a grant written by [Susannah](https://frenchlab.weebly.com/people.html), Karen, and others.
-She is part of my committee and has been supporting me to succeed
+She is part of my committee and has been an integral part to my success
 - Position: Professor, Biology deparment, Utah State University
 - Relationship: Committee Member, Mentor
 - Contact: sfrench@biology.usu.edu